 Braden's leadership reflects a strong commitment to community, youth engagement, and the long-term growth of Touch in Counties Manukau.
 His presence on the CMTA Board strengthens the connection between provincial leadership and grassroots development.

-With over two decades of dedication to Counties Manukau Touch, Edie-May Johnson is a cornerstone of the region’s touch rugby community.
-Her passion for the sport extends beyond just playing—she has been a long-standing volunteer in various leadership roles, including Secretary, Board Member, Executive Delegate, and Treasurer.
+With over 15 years of dedication to Counties Manukau Touch, Edie-May Johnson is a cornerstone of the region’s touch rugby community.
+Her passion for the sport extends beyond just playing - she has been a long-standing volunteer in various leadership roles, including Secretary, Board Member, Executive Delegate, Tour Manager and Treasurer.
 Throughout her multiple tenures on the Counties Manukau Touch Board, Edie-May has consistently demonstrated her unwavering commitment to the growth and development of touch rugby at the provincial level.

 Her dedication to fostering junior touch talent has not gone unnoticed, earning her the prestigious Service to Touch Award in recognition of her years of commitment and service.
 Edie-May's tireless work continues to inspire and uplift the entire Counties Manukau Touch community, ensuring that the sport remains accessible, inclusive, and thriving for generations to come.